 b.
 Breaks and Lunches: Many employers do not pay their employees for short breaks.
 The law, however, usually requires employers to pay their employees for breaks that last only five (5) to twenty (20) minutes.
 Also, if an employee is required to clock out for lunch but remain working at her desk or is not completely free from her duties during lunch, the employer must pay the employee for that time.

 d.
 Improper Pooling of Tips for Wait Staff: In certain situations, employers who employ wait staff are permitted to pay their wait staff less than the minimum wage (Florida minimum wage) for each hour worked where the employee receives tips (tipped employees).
 In other words, the employer gets a “tip credit.”
-Sometimes, an employer will not be permitted to claim a tip credit if it requires its employees to share their tips with employees who do not customarily receive tips, such as the restaurant manager or the chef.
+An employer will not be permitted to claim a tip credit if the employer, its managers, or its supervisors retain any portion of its employees’ tips for any purpose, even if the tipped employee is paid the full minimum wage.
+Under an amendment signed into law in March 2018, however, tipped and non-tipped workers (except the employer, managers, or supervisors) can share tips if the employer does not take a tip credit, but instead pays its employees the full minimum wage.

 g.
 Combining Workweeks: Some employers try to avoid paying overtime by averaging an employee’s hours over 2 or more workweeks when determining if the employee worked overtime.
 For example, if you work 35 hours one week and 45 hours the next week, you are paid for 80 hours and are not paid any overtime for the week in which you worked 45 hours.